RafLaf/Few-and-Fewer/README.md

 # Few and Fewer: Learning Better from Few Examples Using Fewer Base Classes
-This repository is the official implementation of **Few and Fewer: Learning Better from Few Examples Using Fewer Base Classes.**
+This repository is the official implementation of **Few and Fewer: Learning Better from Few Examples Using Fewer Base Classes.** currently under review.

 ## Supplementary material
 ![alt text](https://github.com/RafLaf/Few-and-Fewer/blob/main/supp_mat/all_supp_mat.png?raw=true)